by Ari Salonen

 Find me on LinkedIn

-Buying M&A software without an adoption plan is like trying to fly a plane without wings - It won’t get off the ground.
+Buying M&A software without an adoption plan is like trying to fly a plane without wings - it won’t get off the ground.
 Imagine that you find a tool, fall in love with it, and convince your company to buy it … and then, no one uses it.
 You’ve damaged your reputation, and you’ve wasted money.
 It doesn’t have to be that way.

 Instead, if you create and execute a thoughtful change management plan, your company will realize tremendous value over time, making you the hero.
 With the help of our customers, who have successfully rolled out Midaxo within their organizations, we’ve come up with a guide you can use to implement any software solution.
-After all, a software is only as good as the adoption plan you put in place.
+After all, technology is only as good as the adoption plan you put in place.

-1. Make it a Top-Down Intiative
+1. Make it a Top-Down Initiative

 This seems counter-intuitive, doesn’t it?
 We live in a consensus-building world, and companies often spend extensive time and energy getting buy-in from nearly every single person who will touch a software.
 This slows down the momentum in making a decision, and almost always leads to companies reverting back to the status quo (i.e., living in the stone age).